Dr. Kamal Al Nasr

 B.Sc., Computer Science, Yarmouk University, Jordan.

-Computer Programming, Data Structures, Bioinformatics, Discrete Mathematics, Digital Logic Design, Theory of Computing, Artificial Intelligence, Algorithms, High Performance Computing, Graph Theory.
+Computer Programming, Data Structures, Bioinformatics, Discrete Mathematics, Digital Logic Design, Theory of Computing, Artificial Intelligence, Data Mining, Machine Learning, Algorithms, High Performance Computing, Graph Theory.

-Al Nasr, K., Ranjan, D., Zubair, M., Chen, L., He, J., "Solving the Secondary Structure Matching Problem in CryoEM De Novo Modeling using a Constrained K-shortest Path Graph Algorithm", IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB), accepted.
+Al Nasr, K., Ranjan, D., Zubair, M., Chen, L., He, J., "Solving the Secondary Structure Matching Problem in CryoEM De Novo Modeling using a Constrained K-shortest Path Graph Algorithm", IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB).
+Vol. 11, No. 2, March-April 2014, pp. 419-430.

 Al Nasr, K., Liu, C., Rwebangira, M., Burge, L., He, J., "Intensity-Based Skeletonization of CryoEM Grayscale Images Using a True Segmentation-Free Algorithm", IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB).
 Vol. 10, No. 5, pp. 1289-1298, October 2013.